dzinampini/java-snippets/13gui.md

 Java Swing
 -patform independent
 -lightweight
-supports puggable look and feel more powerful components such as as tables and list follows mvc
+supports pluggable look and feel more powerful components such as as tables and list follows mvc